 To Roast Bell Peppers in the Oven

-- Heat the oven on to 450 degrees F. Arrange the peppers in one single layer on the pan.
-Roast on the center rack of your heated oven for anywhere from 25 to 40 minutes, turning the peppers around occasionally to make sure they soften and char well on all sides.
-(You can also choose to broil the peppers, but you’ll want to watch them carefully as they broil).
+- Heat the oven to 450°F. Arrange the peppers in a single layer on the pan.
+Roast on the center rack of your heated oven for 25 to 40 minutes, turning the peppers occasionally to ensure they soften and char well on all sides.
+You can also broil the peppers, but watch them carefully so they don't burn.

 Cover and Steam the Peppers